ShahaRabe/HiveAutoCheck/README.md

 Here before you is a simple auto-checking infrasturcture for Hive.<br>
 For examples on how to use it please jump forward to [the examples](#some-examples)<br>
 ## Important Notes
-1. If some responses are marked as segel-only and some aren't than 2 responses would be posted - one for all the student facing responses and one for segel facing
+1. If some responses are marked as segel-only and some aren't then 2 responses would be posted - one for all the student facing responses and one for segel facing
 1. In the same category (segel only or student facing) there is a difference between the result (AutoCheck, Done or Redo) the most decisive is the one chosen (Redo, then Done and finaly AutoCheck).
 1. Same goes on hide checker name - if even one test chose to hide it it will be hidden
 1. Both segel-only and hide-checker-name default to True